-We welcome views on proposed outline content for the Technical Qualifications in Financial and Accounting T Levels.
-These content documents were developed by T Level panels of experts and will be used by an awarding body to develop the Technical Qualification for those T Levels.
+We welcome views on draft outline content for two T Levels in Business and Admin - Management and Administration – Human Resources and Hair and Beauty.
+This content has been developed by T Level panels of experts and will be used by awarding bodies to develop technical qualifications for each T Level.

 T Levels are new two-year, technical study programmes that will be available across 11 industry routes.
 Alongside apprenticeships and A levels, T Levels will be one of the three major options available to students aged 16 – 19.

-T Level panels of experts set out the knowledge and skills required for the Technical Qualification within each T Level, based on the same occupational standards as apprenticeships.
+T Level panels of experts set out the knowledge and skills required for each T Level, based on the same occupational standards as apprenticeships.
 This ensures that individuals taking T Levels can develop the technical knowledge and skills required by employers in that industry.

-The Institute oversees the development and approval of the standards, qualifications and occupational maps for T Levels and apprenticeships.
-In addition to their role in approving apprenticeship standards, the Institute’s Route Panels - made up of employers and industry experts – will scrutinise the outline content for all T Levels.
+The Institute for Apprenticeships oversees the development and approval of the standards, qualifications and occupational maps for T Levels and apprenticeships.
+In addition to their role in approving apprenticeship standards, the Institute’s Route Panels - made up of employers and industry experts – are scrutinising the outline content for all T Levels.
 The Institute will also award and manage contracts for the development of T Levels.

 Why we are seeking your views